 Spend the Day at One of the Many Beaches

-Jamaica, like most Caribbean islands, offers many beach options.
+Jamaica, like most Caribbean islands, offers many beach options as well.
 Of course, everyone has their own beach standards.
 So, be sure to do some research when choosing your beach day.
-Also, if you have a favorite beach in Jamaica that is not listed, let us know in the Comments section!
+Also, if you have a favorite beach in Jamaica that is not listed, let us know.

 If you want to venture to Montego Bay, Doctor’s Cave, located on the “Hip Strip”, is one of the most visited beaches in Jamaica.

-If you want to visit the longest and possibly biggest hot spot in Jamaica, you will need to head to Seven Mile Beach in Negril, which is actually quite a hike from Falmouth and even further from Ocho Rios.
+If you want to visit the longest and possibly biggest hot spot in Jamaica, you will need to head to Seven Mile Beach in Negril, which is actually quite a hike from any of the cruise ports though.

 Have you done any of the activities listed in our best things to do in Jamaica?
 What are your favorite things to do while visiting this Caribbean island?
 Drop us an anchor below to share your excursion reviews.